guardicode/service-kit/docs/source/how_to_bootstrap_a_service.rst

 1. **Copy** ``template_service.py`` **to your Project**:

-   In Service-Kit project, there is a file named `template_service.py`_.
+   In the Service-Kit project, there is a file named `template_service.py`_.
    Copy this file to your project package directory.

    .. _template_service.py: https://github.com/guardicode/service-kit/blob/main/template_service.py